Bayambang: Government

+Local government

 In accordance with the Local Government Code, Bayambang belongs to the third congressional district in the province of Pangasinan.
 It is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body.
 The mayor, vice mayor and councilors are elected directly by the people via an election held every three years.

 Elected officials

+Members of the Municipal Council (2022–2025):